churchmanlab/genewalk/README.md

 `genewalk_results.csv` is the main GeneWalk output table, a comma-separated values text file with the following column headers:
 - hgnc_id - human gene HGNC identifier
-- hgnc_symbol - human gene symbol
+- *hgnc_symbol* - human gene symbol
-- go_name - GO term text version
+- *go_name* - GO term text version
 - go_id - GO term identifier
 - ncon_gene - number of connection to gene in GeneWalk network
 - ncon_go - number of connections to GO term in GeneWalk network
-- mean_padj - mean FDR adjusted p-value of gene - GO term similarities.
-This is the key statistic indicating how relevant the GO term to the gene in the particular biological context or tested condition.
-GeneWalk determines an adjusted p-value estimate for each nreps_graph repeat analysis.
+- *mean_padj* - mean false discovery rate (FDR) adjusted p-value of the similarity between gene and GO term.
-The value presented here is the mean over all repeat values.
+This is the key statistic indicating how relevant the GO term (function) is to the gene in the particular biological context or tested condition.
+GeneWalk determines an adjusted p-value with Benjamini Hochberg FDR correction for multiple tested of all connected GO term for each nreps_graph repeat analysis.
+The value presented here is the average over all p-adjust values from each repeat analysis.
-- sem_padj - standard error on mean_padj from the nreps_graph repeat analyses.
+- sem_padj - standard error on mean_padj estimate from the nreps_graph repeat analyses.
 - mean_pval - mean p-values of gene - GO term similarities, not FDR corrected for multiple testing.
 - sem_pval - standard error on mean_pval estimate.
 - mean_sim - mean of gene - GO term similarities.